ChernetAsmamaw/yenesteps/README.md

 ## About YeneSteps

-YeneSteps is dedicated to empowering African youth in the fight against climate change through technology, community, and actionable insights.
+YeneSteps is dedicated to empowering African farmers through technology, community, and actionable agricultural insights.

 ---